foreverstupid/Lang/doc/Lang.md

 func(array);
 ```

-Note, that the `&` is note a prefix of the parameter name and can be written separately from the parameter.
+Note, that the `&` is not a prefix of the parameter name and can be written separately from the parameter.

 ## Other features